learn-co-curriculum/phase-1-syllabus-flex-40-week/README.md

 **Total Assignments: (18 plus optionals)**

 - Combining the Three Pillars (2)
+- Additional Practice: JavaScript (9)
-  - ⭐️ Additional Practice: Toy Tale (in _Additional Practice_ module)
+  - ⭐️ Additional Practice: Toy Tale
 - Context in JavaScript (7)
-  - ⭐️ Quiz: Context in JavaScript
+  - ⭐️ Context in JavaScript Quiz
 - Object-Oriented JavaScript (15 - optional)
 - JavaScript Inheritance (7 - optional)
-- Additional Practice: JavaScript (9)
 - JavaScript Project Prep
 - Additional Practice: HTML Forms and Modern Elements (8 - optional)

-## Weeks 5 – 6
+## Weeks 7 – 8

 Project time!
 You'll be building a JavaScript project using all the tools you've learned since starting this phase.
 The project is your chance to solidify your